 They didn’t take things out of context.
 Instead, they write like they are saving a life, even if it means writing things about marketing or how to land a client.

 The other day, I saw a Twitter thread about how a millionaire makes his money.
 It reads like ‘how xyz transform xxx to one million.
 When we got to it, we realized the journey spanned 9 years.
 The money he got for a start was enough to set anyone up in a lifetime if they knew how business works.
 It’s not as easy as the headline says.
 And the whole post didn’t point things out unless you read between the lines.

-This thought led me down to why people quit their goals too soon.
-So, stay with me.
+This thought led me to why people quit their goals too soon.

 Enough is enough

 So I have a set of rules to work with.
 First, if it isn’t intriguing, don’t write it.

 If it’s soulless like a manual that comes with electronics or the ‘terms and conditions,’ don’t write it either.

 I want to help small business owners to create quality content that brings lots of ROI.
 I won’t be saying many new things, but I will try to make concepts resonate and divisible into daily or manageable tasks.
 So many people need to understand the fundamentals and mindset they need because when things get difficult, you have to go back to the basics.
 You deserve to know what you will face, both the good and the bad.
 And someone has to say it gently, with humor and kindness.